Richard Rudgley: Television

 Lost Civilisations of the Stone Age was turned into a television series for Channel 4 entitled Secrets of the Stone Age.

 He also presented Pagans in 2004.

 The Financial Times review of the 2004 Pagans series commented how Rudgley "is keen to 'sex up' history ...
 You can see the glee of the programme makers when Richard revealed the ingredients for his new four-part series – pagan rituals (naked maidens a speciality), bestiality, free love, violence, nudity."

-The Times reviewer Joe Joseph remarked that Rudgley's "revelations" of how Stone Age people and "barbarians" were clever, and how "we were all pagans once" were statements of the obvious..."
+The Times reviewer Joe Joseph remarked that Rudgley's "revelations" of how Stone Age people and "barbarians" were clever, and how "we were all pagans once" were statements of the obvious ..."

 In 2006, Channel 4 broadcast another documentary presented by Rudgley entitled The Celts, which investigates the Celtic peoples of the British Isles and mainland Europe.
 The legend of King Arthur, the mysticism of the Druids, and warriors such as Boudica and Vercingetorix are covered as the programme attempts to unpick the facts from the fiction, about an ethnic group that were ultimately crushed by the might of Rome's legions.

 Rudgley was also a writer on the 2002 Discovery Channel TV series Barbarians, Secrets of the Dark Ages.

 Personal life

 Rudgley moved to London in the early 1980s and worked as a shop assistant in WHSmith in Notting Hill, and later as a hotel porter in Holland Park, later showing interest in a number of modern Pagan groups, but never becoming a member of any single organisation.
-When undertaking fieldwork in China, he was accused of espionage on behalf of the British authorities by the Chinese government.
+He undertook fieldwork in China.